MEIGA-tk/MEIGA-PAV/README.md

    6. outDir: Output directory.

 ## Execution
-python MEIGA-PAV.py freeze4.sv-alt.vcf consensusDb.fa GCA_000001405.15_GRCh38_no_alt_analysis_set_no_chr_MT.fna chrM.fa 'PAV_MEI_MEIGA.freeze4' -o freeze4
+python MEIGA-PAV.py freeze3.sv.alt.vcf consensusDb.fa GCA_000001405.15_GRCh38_no_alt_analysis_set_no_chr_MT.fna chrM.fa 'PAV_MEI_MEIGA.freeze3' -o freeze3

+File availability:
+  * Example VCF file for testing purposes can be downloaded from the 1000 genomes data portal (http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/HGSVC2/release/v1.0/integrated_callset/)
-Both the input VCF and the database of consensus retrotransposon sequences are provided in the folder /execution.
-Reference genome sequences can be downloaded from the UCSC browser (ftp://hgdownload.soe.ucsc.edu/goldenPath).
+  * The database of consensus retrotransposon sequences is provided in the /execution folder.
+  * Reference genome sequences can be downloaded from the UCSC browser (ftp://hgdownload.soe.ucsc.edu/goldenPath).

 ## Output
 MEIGA-PAV produces as output a standard VCF file containing the subset of insertions from the input VCF corresponding to MEI.
 MEI annotation information is included in the following additional INFO fields: